3v401/HackTheBox/Headless/README.md

 3. `Execute syscheck`: When syscheck runs, it checks if initdb.sh is running.
 If it’s not, it attempts to start initdb.sh.
 4. Reverse shell obtained.

 Open a new listener on the port you indicated in the payload in a new CL.
-On another commandline run again the `syscheck` file as follows:
+On another CL run again the `syscheck` file as follows:

 (pic22)